cscnudi/CohesiveSubgraph/README.md

 [13] Friedhelm Victor, Cuneyt G Akcora, Yulia R Gel, and Murat Kantarcioglu.
 2021.
 Alphacore: Data Depth based Core Decomposition.
 SIGKDD.
 1625–1633.

 [14] Zhenjun Li, Yunting Lu, Wei-Peng Zhang, Rong-Hua Li, Jun Guo, Xin Huang, and Rui Mao.
 2018.
 Discovering hierarchical subgraphs of k-core-truss.
 DSE 32 (2018)136–149

+[15] Wayne W Zachary.
+1977.
+An information flow model for conflict and fission in small groups.
+J. Anthropol.
+Res.
+33, 4 (1977), 452–473.

+[16] Lada A Adamic and Natalie Glance.
+2005.
+The political blogosphere and the 2004 US election: divided they blog.
+In Proceedings of the 3rd international workshop on Link discovery.
+ACM, New York, NY, USA, 36–43.

+[17] Jaewon Yang and Jure Leskovec.
+2015.
+Defining and evaluating network communities based on ground-truth.
+KAIS 42, 1 (2015), 181–213

 ---